sunriseweb13/symfony-gulp-builder-exemple/README.md

 - Run `bower install` and `npm install` to install the required dependencies.

 - Run `gulp --serve` for work in dev environnement with browserSync or `gulp --prod --serve` to test the prod environnement.

+2) You can start working from a [blank version](https://github.com/sunriseweb13/symfony-gulp-builder-exemple) of the Symfony Gulp Builder on an existing symfony project